Legal Marijuana Now Party: 2024 national convention

-Because Minnesota is more populous, the state's delegates awarded to Richfield businessman Dennis Schuller and Reyes based on the March Minnesota primary results outnumbered the entire Nebraska delegation which had earlier been pledged to Cornel West by Nebraska party leaders.
+Because Minnesota is more populous, the state's delegates awarded to Richfield businessman Dennis Schuller and Reyes based on the March Minnesota primary results outnumbered the Nebraska delegation which had earlier been pledged unanimously to Cornel West by Nebraska party leaders.
 The national LMNP convention held in Bloomington, Minnesota on July 6 nominated Schuller and running mate Reyes for the party's presidential ticket, and the 2024 LMNP write-in campaign was certified in several states.